Skip to main content

 Malshej Ghat Return

 The final section.
 Malshej in the monsoon is a different road to any other time of year.
-Waterfalls on both sides of the road, the distinctive smell of the valley, and the long run to Murbad to close the ride.
+Waterfalls on both sides of the road, the distinctive smell of the valley, and the long descent to Kalu Balu Dhaba, Wanjale to close the ride.

 Meeting Point